Rhodes Scholar Groups

 Rhodes Artificial Intelligence Lab (RAIL)

 Born from the simple idea that artificial intelligence can be a force for good, the Rhodes Artificial Intelligence Lab (RAIL) applies machine learning to some of the world's most difficult social challenges.
-We create state-of-the-art Artificial Intelligence systems to diagnose diseases, reduce emissions, improve homeless shelters, and even translate ancient languages.
+RAIL creates state-of-the-art Artificial Intelligence systems to diagnose diseases, reduce emissions, improve homeless shelters, and even translate ancient languages.

-We are a group that aims to unite Arab Rhodes Scholars across the world and provide them with a space where they have support and kinship away from home.
+Rhodes Arabs is a group that aims to unite Arab Rhodes Scholars across the world and provide a space where they have support and kinship away from home.

 Rhodes Arts wants to create spaces for anyone interested in the arts to come together, experience diverse forms of art from diverse origins, and unlock different ways of creatively looking at the world.
 Crafts, Dance, Film & Video, Literature and Writing, Museumgoing, Music, Painting, Photography, Poetry, Theatre & Performance ...
 The possibilities are endless, and all are welcome to come and explore!